What is the Tallest Building in the World?

 Now for some astounding facts about the Burj Khalifa.
 The building, which opened in 2010, is 2,722 feet tall counting both its 163 floors and the antenna, and looks like a flower when viewed from above (isn’t that awesome?) because its base is Y-shaped, and each section of floors adds additional “petals.”

-Next fact: Regular tourists cannot enter the lower floors of the Burj Khalifa because a highly exclusive hotel takes up the lower section of the tower.
+Next fact: Regular tourists cannot enter the lower floors of the Burj Khalifa because a highly exclusive hotel takes up the lower section of the tower: the Armani Hotel.
 Can you imagine telling people you’re staying there?
 “Oh, no big deal… just sleeping in the tallest building in the world.”

 How Much Did the Burj Khalifa Cost to Build?